olgarithms/sphinx-tutorial/docs/getting-started-with-sphinx.md

 mkdir docs
 ```

-We are now ready to start using `Sphinx`.
+We are now ready to start using Sphinx.
 Begin by the following script:

 ```sh
 sphinx-quickstart docs